Skip to main content

 5Emit toxic_combination_candidate events and review weekly, including near misses

-• Single-signal alerting misses real incidents.
-Compound signal detection is the fix.
+• Per-signal alerting will keep missing real incidents.
+Compound signal detection catches the overlaps that matter.

-• The pre-deploy checklist turns postmortem insight into enforceable automation.
+• The pre-deploy checklist converts postmortem hindsight into gates that run before code ships.

 References